tanushreebanerjee/tanushreebanerjee.github.io/_posts/2025-08-04-inr-track-nmi.md

 code: https://github.com/princeton-computational-imaging/INRTracker
 website: https://light.princeton.edu/publication/inverse-rendering-tracking/
 ---
-Extending our previous <a href="https://arxiv.org/abs/2404.12359">arXiv preprint</a> recasting 3D multi-object tracking from RGB cameras as an <em>Inverse Rendering</em> (IR) problem to object classes other than vehicles and using several different generator models to showcase the generalization ability of our method.
+Extending our previous <a href="https://arxiv.org/abs/2404.12359">arXiv preprint</a>, which recasts 3D multi-object tracking from RGB cameras as an <em>Inverse Rendering</em> (IR) problem, to object classes other than vehicles and using several different generator models to showcase the generalization ability of our method.